SofaDefrost/SoftRobots/docs/sofapython3/tutorials/SoftFingerDesign/soft-finger-design.md

 https://ultimaker.com/fr/software/ultimaker-cura

 ### Hands-on session starting directory
-The starting directory for this hands-on session is composed of several files and folders:
+The starting directory for this hands-on session includes a `details` directory that contains several files and folders:
 - A `Data` directory where the generated meshes are stored.
-The directory initially contains the servomotor 2D mesh (STL CAD) files
+The directory initially contains the servomotor 2D mesh (STL CAD) files and the mesh of the cylinder to grasp.
 - Python scripts for the generation of the finger geometry and meshes:
   - `mesh_finger.py`
   - `mesh_clamping.py`